 Value vs rivalsNext up: Equipment

-Being a 125cc scooter you can ride on L-plates, it’s likely that the PCX will be as cheap to insure as it is to run and purchase.
+Being a 125cc scooter you can ride on L-plates, it’s likely that the PCX will be as cheap to insure as it is to run and purchase - or indeed if you take out a Honda PCX 125 finance deal.
 That said, being a lightweight, practical steed, popular with city riders, they are at risk of theft, meaning some densely populated areas, like central London, could command a higher premium.

 It also means you should play close attention to a bike’s history if buying used; checking to see if it’s previously been pinched, or damaged in anyway.
 That said, with so many PCXs now sold, sourcing spare parts online shouldn’t be too difficult.